jkroso/forEach/Readme.md

 ### async()

   Same API as the sync version except it will return a [Result](//github.com/jkroso/result) object, which will either, resolve when all items have been processed or fail when one fails.
 No ordering is guaranteed between items.
+Arguments you pass into `async` can also be wrapped in Result objects with the desired effect.

 ```js
 async([20, 10, 0], function(value, i){